 Here are a few things that we need to know about your health:

-Life Insurance for people with angina will always be subject to special terms, that will include a premium increase to base prices.
-When underwriting your policy the insurer will want to know the frequency of your symptoms, medication in use, your BMI and any other related conditions such as high blood pressure and cholesterol.
-Depending upon your age and if you have diabetes as well, you may need to place your application with a specialist insurer.
-It is likely that the insurance provider will want to see a report from your GP regarding your present state of health and how the angina impacts upon it.
+For people suffering with angina, standard terms of life insurance are rarely available unfortunately.
+However, insurers will often offer cover on special terms.
+This usually means higher premiums.
+What the insurer will want to know is the frequency of your symptoms, your BMI and any other related conditions such as high blood pressure and cholesterol.
+In some cases, the application may need to be placed before a specialist insurer.
+It is likely that the insurance provider will ask for a report from your GP regarding your present state of health and how the angina impacts upon you.